 If you are staying awake for longer periods, according to what I see from my clients, it’s due to worrying about not getting back to sleep.
 So it’s really key to stay as relaxed about this as you can.

-If any of these four indicators sound really familiar to you, then let me know which one is causing you concern in the comments below.
+If any of these four indicators sound really familiar to you, then join my e-mail community let me know which one is causing you concern.